 To avoid inadvertently triggering a shortcut command, we recommend using a modifier such as “Ctrl” (Windows) or “Command” (Mac).
 As you notice from the above "InqScribe Shortcuts that are in use" chart, many triggers are already assigned.
 Note that you can also combine the “Ctrl” or “Command” modifier with another modifier, such as the “Shift” key to open up more triggers.
 Here are a few options to consider:

 There are many possibilities.
 If you use video editing programs such as Final Cut Pro or Avid, be sure to check out our blog article “Keyboard Shortcuts for Film Editors” on how to optimize shortcuts across your workflow.

 Which keyboard triggers do you use in your workflow?
 We welcome any feedback on the subject.
-If you have suggestions for assigning keyboard shortcuts, please send an email to email@example.com.
+If you have suggestions for assigning keyboard shortcuts, please contact us at inqscribe.com/support.